 Creutzfeldt-Jakob Disease (CJD) is reportable within one week.
 CJD is listed on the Texas Notifiable Conditions list as Prion disease such as Creutzfeldt-Jakob disease (CJD).

-CJD became a notifiable condition in 1998 in Texas.
-Suspected cases of CJD should be reported to local health departments by dialing 1-800-705-8868, or if you know your local health department jurisdiction, you may find contact information at /sites/default/files/regions/lhds.shtm.
+CJD became a notifiable condition in Texas in 1998.
+Suspected cases of CJD should be reported to local health departments by dialing 1-800-705-8868, or if you know your local health department jurisdiction, you may find contact information on the DSHS Texas Local Public Health Organizations website.

 Healthcare providers, hospitals, laboratories, schools, and others are required to report patients who are suspected of having a notifiable condition (25 Tex.
 Admin.
 Code §97.2).
 Several Texas laws (Tex.
 Health & Safety Code, Chapters 81, 84 and 87) require specific information regarding notifiable conditions be provided to the Texas Department of State Health Services (DSHS).